No-Big-Silence: Success (1996–present)

 After the 1995 Rock Summer festival, No-Big-Silence has successfully performed at larger festivals as well as at smaller clubs in Estonia, the Baltic States, Russia and Scandinavia.
 No-Big-Silence is valued as a live-act with an impressive show, esteemed by world class bands such as Metallica, Iron Maiden, Rammstein, HIM, Motörhead, Waltari, etc., who have chosen NBS to be their supporting act.

 The chairman of the concert agency Baltic Development Group, Peeter Rebane, the local promoter for Metallica, Iron Maiden and Rammstein, comments: "In our opinion, No-Big-Silence is the most professional industrial band in the Baltics.
 Besides, they are a great live-act."

 Their second release Successful, Bitch & Beautiful was already the album of current hit-songs such as "On the Hunt" and "Vamp-o-Drama".
 In 2001 the album was sold in Scandinavia, Germany, Italy and other European countries through the Finnish label Cyberware Productions.
 The homepage of Cyberware states that this album of No-Big-Silence is a magnificent masterpiece and regards it as one of the label's strongest releases today.
 According to Cyberware, the bonus video "Star DeLuxe" on the western version of the album gives a good overview of the band's glamorous live-show and enthusiastic fanbase.
 The Scandinavian music magazine Prospective Magazine thinks that Successful, Bitch & Beautiful is a "must listen to"-album.
 The review in the same magazines gives No-Big-Silence 8 out of 10 points.
 Johan Carlsson, a reviewer for the Swedish Release Magazine distinguishes the even and uniform quality of the album.
 "Metal riffs melded with electronic sounds on top of rock song structures make an interesting mixture, and the vocals fit perfectly."
 He continues: "It is nice to see an Estonian band, but don't buy it because of that.
 Buy it because it is good."

 Musical style

-The music of NBS has been variously described as sounding very much like Marilyn Manson and at times even Rammstein or Nine Inch Nails.
+The music of NBS has been variously described as sounding like Marilyn Manson and at times even Rammstein or Nine Inch Nails.

-The band's style saw small changes throughout their albums apart from their first two, Procreate the Petrifactions and Of Long Duration Anguish, which are death metal.
+The band's style saw changes throughout their albums apart from their first two, Procreate the Petrifactions and Of Long Duration Anguish, which are death metal.
 "99", recorded in 1995, featured a more thrash metal sound, but at the time of the album's release the band had taken on an industrial sound which was reflected in the supposed following album "new race" which was never released until 2003 under the compilation title Unreleased.

 Successful, Bitch & Beautiful can be considered their softest album as it contains a mix of metal, rock and electronic.
 Unreleased is their heaviest and most electronic album and War in Wonderland is one of the darker and most "metal" of the band's albums.